jropinion/content/blog_content/race_convo.md

-Title: A Conversation about Race
+Title: A Conversation About Race
 Category: Race
 Date: 2015/06/25